 The Subdivision Regulations are the written rules that govern the subdivision of land in Windsor and are adopted and periodically amended by the TPZC.
 Subdivision is a governmental police power that allows Windsor to regulate the division of land and the layout of roads and open spaces.
 The Subdivision Regulations work hand-in-hand with the Zoning Regulations and the Engineering Standards and Specifications to ensure that the division of land, the construction of roads and other public infrastructure, and the preservation of opens space are done appropriately.
-The Subdivision Regulations can be viewed free here, or you can view or purchase them in the Planning Department between 8:00 a.m. and 5:00 p.m., Monday through Friday.
+The Subdivision Regulations can be viewed or purchase in the Planning Department between 8:00 a.m. and 5:00 p.m., Monday through Friday.

 While rarely done, when amending Subdivision Regulations, the TPZC is acting in a legislative capacity, giving them the discretion to approve or deny applications for subdivision text amendments as they see fit.
 However, when acting on a subdivision application or re-subdivision application, the TPZC is acting in an administrative capacity and is compelled to approve or approve with modifications, any application that meets the letter of the subdivision and zoning regulations, and engineering standards.